Lega people: History

 The Lega people originated in what is today Uganda and started to migrate from there to their present location in the 16th century.

 They were fierce warriors, conquering the people whose territory they entered and imposing many of their customs.

 By the mid-1800s the Lega were surrounded by Arab / Swahili slave posts.
 Although none of these posts was within the Lega territory, they were constantly threatened by slave raids.
-For most of the period of the Congo Free State, the Lega territory was within the area that Tippu Tip and his successors had reserved.
+For most of the period of the Congo Free State (1885–1908), the Lega territory was within the area that Tippu Tip and his successors had reserved.

 For a period two Arab agents of the Free State, Munie Chabodu and Munie Mtoro ruled the Lega and collected tribute in the form of rubber and ivory.
 They established towns at Micici on the Elila, Shabunda on the Ulindi, and Mulungu in the mountains.

-During the 1890s, the Belgians fought a series of campaigns in which they drove away from the Arab slavers, and established government posts near Micici and Shabunda.
-They did not fully occupy the territory until the 1900s.
-The Belgians organized the Lega into chiefdoms, sectors, and territories, changes that were neither resisted nor welcomed by the Lega.
+During the 1890s, the Free State fought a series of campaigns in which they drove away from the Arab slavers, and established government posts near Micici and Shabunda.
+The territory was not fully occupied until the 1900s.
+Under the Belgian Congo (1908–1960) the Lega were organized into chiefdoms, sectors, and territories, changes that were neither resisted nor welcomed by the Lega.
 Catholic missionaries arrived in the 1910s and the first Protestant mission was founded in 1922 in Shabunda.

 Mining began in eastern Legaland in 1923, with further mines opened in the 1930s, employing many young Lega.
 Often they took a job only for a short period to earn enough money for some purpose such as Bwami initiation or marriage.

 In 1933 the Belgian authorities banned Bwami, and they prohibited the society again in 1948.

-TBwami continued underground and was officially recognized again in 1958, but by then much of the tradition of art production had been lost.
+The Bwami continued underground and was officially recognized again in 1958, but by then much of the tradition of art production had been lost.

-Zaire became independent in 1960.
-The regime of Mobutu Sese Seko was harsh and corrupt, and Mobutu was eventually ousted in the First Congo War (1996-1997).
+The Congo became independent in 1960.
+The regime of Mobutu Sese Seko (1965-1997) was harsh and corrupt, and Mobutu was eventually ousted in the First Congo War (1996-1997).
 This was soon followed by the Second Congo War (1998-2003) in which rebels attempted to throw out his successor, Laurent-Désiré Kabila.

 The Lega territory was the scene of many violent conflicts during this period.